 Sally Minihan-Ayers - President, Secretary & Golf Tournament Coordinator

-Colbi Maddox – VP, Treasurer, Vouchers and Email
+Colbi Maddox – Treasurer, Vouchers and Email

 Kristi Rainbolt - Board Member